 What is a career progression framework?

-In its most basic form, a career progression framework is something which:
+In its most basic form, a career progression framework is something that:

 - Defines the possible roles and titles across your business